 Paying for college is no picnic!
 But, thanks to our generous donors, it’s easier.
 They make it possible for students at every age, income level, academic ability, and athletic aim to receive Community Foundation scholarships.
 They understand that the gift of education is priceless.
 Because of their generous donations, we can say, “yes” to Grant County’s most deserving students.
 All Grant County U.S. citizens and eligible noncitizens pursuing higher education at an accredited nonprofit university, college, or trade school, part-time or full-time, who are from Grant County are eligible to apply for scholarships.
 Of course, funding is limited and highly competitive, not every applicant will receive a scholarship.
-To improve your chances, however, check out this recipe for baking up a perfect application!
-Check out the step-by-step process below of how a scholarship becomes a reality.
+To improve your chances, however, check out the steps below of how a scholarship becomes a reality.

 1. IRS Regulations

 IRS publications 525 and 970 define the legal standard for a scholarship as ‘qualified education expenses’.
 Therefore, scholarship awards can be used for tuition, fees, and books only.

 The Pension Protection Act (PPA) requires us to:

 (c) Appoint a majority of scholarship reviewers to any family scholarship fund committees.

 Each donor establishes their own scholarship criteria at the time the fund is opened.
 It is the job of the Community Foundation to ensure that the pre-established criteria is met by each applicant.